BoyangGu1/MIMIC-Admission-Summary/README.md

     For detailed instuctions, please refer to https://github.com/Georgetown-IR-Lab/QuickUMLS.

 5. Create a MedCAT installation by downloading the UMLS Full model by asking for permisstion at https://uts.nlm.nih.gov/uts/login?service=https://medcat.rosalind.kcl.ac.uk/auth-callback.
 The model should be named as `umls_self_train_model_pt2ch_3760d588371755d0.zip`.
 Put it under the folder `medcat_model` and unzip it.
-Then download the 2022AA UMLS `MRCONSO.RRF` and `MRSTY.RRF` files from https://www.nlm.nih.gov/research/umls/licensedcontent/umlsarchives04.html.
+Then download the 2022AA UMLS `MRCONSO.RRF` and `MRSTY.RRF` files from https://www.nlm.nih.gov/research/umls/licensedcontent/umlsarchives04.html and also put them under the folder `medcat_model`.

     For detailed instuctions, please refer to https://github.com/CogStack/MedCAT.